Crytobeta/Review-SC/README.md

  1. User writes review
  2. Strorged on chain (cannot be edited or manipulated)
- 3. User inxentivised to wrtie review
+ 3. User incentived to wrtie review

 ## Rules